List of Mrs. Brown's Boys characters: Maria Brown

-Maria Brown (née Nicholson), born 1983, is the wife of Dermot and the mother of triplets John, George and Ringo Brown (named after the Beatles John Lennon, George Harrison and Ringo Starr).
+Maria Brown (née Nicholson) is the wife of Dermot and the mother of triplets John, George and Ringo Brown (named after the Beatles John Lennon, George Harrison and Ringo Starr respectively).

-Maria's mother Hilary comes from England and Maria grew up in Ireland.
-Maria is an only child.

 Maria comes from a wealthy family; her father, Johnathan, is a solicitor.
 Her mother, Hilary, is a snob and dislikes Agnes intensely.
 Maria loves the family though, and she and Dermot live with Agnes until they find their own place.
 Maria was more desperate to find a house than Dermot was, as she did not enjoy the cramped atmosphere.
-She once stated that she wanted a divorce though this was most likely a lie so she could get out of telling Agnes that Rory and Dino got married in a private ceremony.
 A nurse by profession, Maria spends her nights at Foley's with Agnes, Winnie, Cathy and Betty.
 She is not often seen with the triplets, so it is presumed that either Hilary or a paid babysitter watches them during the day.

-Maria has appeared on almost every episode of the show; she did not appear in the 2016 Christmas Special and 2017 New Year Special, neither did Betty.

 Although several members of Maria's family have been mentioned throughout the series, none have actually appeared onscreen with the exception of her mother.
 Other family members include her cousin Bethany who, upon hearing that she was marrying Dermot, said "You aren't marrying that scumbag, are you?" but was bridesmaid at the wedding.
 Thomas Clowne, Cathy's former boyfriend, is a cousin of Maria's (as mentioned in the original series and live tour).

 Maria is portrayed by O'Carroll's real-life daughter Fiona O'Carroll, the real-life wife of Martin Delany (Trevor Brown) until their separation in December 2021.